oraljr/osticket-prereqs/README.md

 ***NOTE*** Make sure all Common HTTP Features are checked.

- To test if IIS is installed properly, open browser of your choice and search 127.0.0.1 in your address bar.
+ To test if IIS is installed properly, open browser of your choice and search 127.0.0.1 (loopback address) in your address bar.
   It should look something like this.

 <p>